-Cap: 5-10 cm; convex, expanding to planoconvex or flat; tacky when fresh but soon dry; bald; very dark gray-brown at first, becoming grayish brown with a darker center and a paler margin; radially streaked; occasionally with a few small, whitish to grayish patches or warts, especially over the center; sometimes developing whitish spots and lines; the margin not lined, or slightly lined at maturity.
+Cap: 4–10 cm; egg-shaped to convex at first, expanding to planoconvex or flat; tacky when fresh but soon dry; bald; very dark gray-brown at first, becoming grayish brown with a darker center and a paler margin; radially streaked; occasionally with a few small, whitish to grayish patches or warts, especially over the center; sometimes developing whitish spots and lines; the margin not lined, or slightly lined at maturity.

 Gills: Free from the stem or slightly attached to it; close or nearly crowded; white; with frequent short-gills.

 Stem: 5-15 cm long; 0.5-2 cm thick; tapering slightly to apex; basal bulb slightly enlarged or not; with an ample white ring that is usually attached at the apex of the stem; whitish under brownish fibrils; base often featuring loosely adhering fragments or ringlets of whitish to gray universal veil material.

 Odor: Sweetish and fruity, or not distinctive.

 Chemical Reactions: KOH negative to slightly yellowish on cap surface.

 Spore Print: White.